 It makes for a cute PR story, sure, but I highly doubt the other two competitors are breathing easy knowing their rivals have been “inspected” so soon.
 And it’s all a moot point, anyway; if the championship car was deemed illegal in post-race, could you imagine the outcry from the fanbase and the garage in such a scenario?
 If you think the ratings and negativity are bad now …

 Did You Notice?
 Speaking of ratings, the Phoenix ones were pretty important in that their drop of 24% was consistent with other Chase races across the board.
 Sure, we’re in the throes of one of the most exciting points races in history (and I’m fully on board with it; I may dislike the Chase, but you race with the system you have in place, right?)
 For fans disgusted with the current playoff format, though, they’re making their voices heard with remotes that clearly indicate no type of “nail-biting finish” will keep them watching when Harvick, in their minds, is the “regular season” champion that would have already clinched Sunday at Phoenix.

 Right now, the top-three rated Chase events nine races in are the following:

 3) Texas – 2.9

 - In the midst of all the championship hoopla, let’s not forget Ford has won six of the last eight races at Homestead; it is called the Ford 400, after all.
-I see Matt Kenseth needing to end a winless streak, Carl Edwards coming off a win and Greg Biffle already earning two of his own in 2010.
-Rest assured, it’s no guarantee _any_ of the three title contenders will win the race, let alone finish in the top 5.
+I see Matt Kenseth needing to end a winless streak, Edwards coming off a win and Greg Biffle already earning two of his own in 2010.
+Rest assured, it’s no guarantee any of the three title contenders will win the race, let alone finish in the top five.